shafiuzzaman-md/attack-synthesis-suite-c/README.md

 Regular users are confined to User Mode, where they can perform standard operations with access restricted to non-critical memory areas.
 Administrative tasks are executed in Privileged Mode, where they perform critical system operations that require elevated permissions.

+## Code Structure

+- common.h: Defines the foundational structures and functions for a memory model that differentiates between various types of memory segments.

+- common.c: Defines the global variables and utility function.

+- privileged.c: Defines the privileged functions.

+- user_accessible.c: Contains user-accessible functions.

+- testcases/: Directory containing the Juliet test suite.

+- example.c: Contains the main function to demonstrate an example of the vulnerability chaining process.

 ## Memory Model and Access Control

 | **Segment Type**        | **Purpose**                         | **User Mode**                | **Privileged Mode**            | **Example (UEFI/Kernel/Android)**                    |